llwg/test123/README.md

 # notes to self

-google fonts woff2 is variable i think
+- google fonts woff2 is variable i think
+- details shouldnt have display?